fenbf/cpp17features/readme.md

 | GCC: 7.0 | Clang: 4.0 | MSVC: not yet |
 |---------:|------------|------------|

-Previously exception specifications for a function didn't belonged to the type of the function, but it will be part of it.
+Previously exception specifications for a function didn't belong to the type of the function, but it will be part of it.

 We'll get an error in the case: